amsidera/Network-Analysis/README.md

 # Network-Analysis

 # Introduction
 Proyects developed during the course online social network analysis.
-In this course, we explored the latest algorithms for analyzing online social networks, considering both their structure and content.
-Fundamentals of social graph theory will be covered, including distance, search, influence, community discovery, diffusion, and graph dynamics.
+We explored the latest algorithms for analyzing online social networks, considering both their structure and content.